-WASHINGTON -- The Federal Election Commission cited three campaign committees today for failing to file the 12-Day Pre-Primary Election Report required by the Federal Election Campaign Act of 1971, as amended (the Act), for the primary elections that are being held on April 26, 2016.
+WASHINGTON -- The Federal Election Commission cited eight campaign committees today for failing to file the 12-Day Pre-Primary Election Report required by the Federal Election Campaign Act of 1971, as revised (the Act), for the Texas primary election that is being held on May 29, 2012.

-The pre-primary report was due on April 14, 2016, and should have included financial activity for the period January 1, 2016, through April 6, 2016.
-If sent by certified or registered mail, the report should have been postmarked by April 11, 2016.
+The report was due on May 17, 2012, and should have included financial activity for the period April 1, 2012, through May 9, 2012.
+If sent by certified or registered mail, the report should have been postmarked by May 14, 2012.

 Some individuals and their committees have no obligation to file reports under federal campaign finance law, even though their names may appear on state ballots.
 If an individual raises or spends $5,000 or less, he or she is not considered a "candidate" subject to reporting under the Act.

-The Commission notified committees involved in the primary elections of their potential filing requirements on March 21, 2016.
-Those committees that did not file on the due date were sent notification on April 15, 2016 that their reports had not been received and that their names would be published if they did not respond within four business days.
+The Commission notified committees involved in the Texas primary election of their potential filing requirements on April 23, 2012.
+Those committees that did not file on the due date were sent notification on May 18, 2012 that their reports had not been received and that their names would be published if they did not respond within four business days.

 Other political committees that support Senate and House candidates in elections, but are not authorized units of a candidate's campaign, are also required to file quarterly reports, unless they report monthly.
 Those committee names are not published by the FEC.